zhehaoleo/SSE-AnomalyRec/README.md

 # SEMANTICS, STRUCTURES, EVENTS: TOWARDS ANOMALY-AWARE TIME-SERIES QUERY RECOMMENDATION

-This repository contains the code for our paper: "SEMANTICS, STRUCTURES, EVENTS: TOWARDS ANOMALY-AWARE TIME-SERIES QUERY RECOMMENDATION".
+This repository provides the official implementation of our paper.
-Code and documentation will be released soon.